If you live within a few hundred miles of the gulf coast or Atlantic ocean, you could be affected by a hurricane.

-If the severe magnitude of hurricanes like Hurricane Irma knocks the power out for more than a week, you don’t have air conditioning, hot water, lights, charging devices, listening to radios, and so on.
+Lessons learned from the severe magnitude of hurricanes like Hurricane Sally leave 550,000 without power in the US.
+You don’t have air conditioning, hot water, lights, charging devices, listening to radios, and so on.

 When this nature disaster hits you hard, it really changes your lifestyle completely to the point where it does put you in a real crisis situation.

 Having some backup power is all about minimizing the crisis and keeping your life as normal as possible without power from power grid systems.

 It is relatively inexpensive with some good thoughts, research, and just some preparation to be ready for those situations when they do happen.